By Dennis Duggan

 "Well, I was with her for the first three shots." was his reply.

 On his 75th birthday which was celebrated by his friends and colleagues, with champagne and a string quartet, in the Newsday offices, a big basket of flowers arrived.
 They had been sent by Carmen ("Snake") Persicoís wife since Carmen had been exiled to jail for almost forever.
 He also got an American flag sent by Senator Daniel Moynihan, himself an intellectual, but wise enough to recall the streets in Hellís Kitchen where his character was formed.

-seriously," says Kempton, who also values good manners.
-He graduated
+honor seriously," says Kempton, who also values good manners.
+He

-from Johns Hopkins in 1939, wrote political tracts for some left-wing groups
+graduated from Johns Hopkins in 1939, wrote political tracts for some

 "The Pulitzer is named for a publisher," said Kempton.
 "The Meyer Berger is named for a reporter."